 Let no one deceive you in any way; for that day will not come unless the rebellion comes first and the lawless one is revealed, the one destined for destruction.

 What is NOT Promised in this Paul's writing: Exemption from Tribulation

-Now I know that these words are almost heresy to some who have been told and believed that "the Rapture" will take place before the "great tribulation," described by Jesus as including the days of the world's greatest suffering.
+Now I know that some of you reading this have been told and believed that "the Rapture" will take place before the "great tribulation," described by Jesus as including the days of the world's greatest suffering.
 I've heard many an altar call that invites those who would "avoid the great tribulation" to get saved now.
-While it does make for a dramatic presentation in a sermon, that's the problem—like many a Hollywood script that was inspired by a "real" story, it has veered away from what the Author said and turned into a wishful tale.
-Believers should remind themselves that any teaching that must be superimposed on Bible text in order to be "seen" is, at best, unproven.
+While it does make for a dramatic presentation in a sermon, believers should remind themselves that any teaching that must be superimposed on Bible text in order to be "seen" is, at best, unproven.
 When a theory contradicts what is plainly said in the Bible, there is a problem with the theory.